Rohan-Sam/Sentiment_Analysis/README.md

 ## Dataset

 The dataset used for this project is the Amazon Product Reviews dataset, which contains over 130 million customer reviews across various product categories.
-For this project, we will use a small subset of this dataset containing reviews for a specific product.
+For this project, I used a small subset of this dataset containing reviews for a specific product.

 ## Preprocessing

-Before we can analyze the sentiment of each review, we need to preprocess the text data to remove any noise and irrelevant information.
+Before I analyze the sentiment of each review, I preprocessed the text data to remove any noise and irrelevant information.
 The following preprocessing steps are applied to each review:

 1. **Lowercase:** Convert all text to lowercase to ensure consistency.
 2. **Tokenization:** Split the text into individual words or tokens.